 Are you looking for a fun way to earn service hours, get job experience or make a difference in your community this summer?
-You should apply to be a Summer VolunTEEN.
+Then, you should apply to be a Summer VolunTEEN.

 Who can apply?

-If you are entering 7-12 grade, you may apply for one or more of the VolunTEEN positions listed below.
+If you are entering grades 7-12 and have an IPPL library card or attend a school in our district, you may apply for one or more of the VolunTEEN positions listed below.

 How many hours do I need to volunteer for?

 Each VolunTEEN opportunity requires a different time commitment.
-Please read the application carefully and consider which opportunities may be best for you.
+Please read the application carefully and consider which opportunities may be best for you and your schedule.

 How do I apply?